sidduloni/nodejs-interview-questions/logic.md

 console.log("Square of sum of Odd numbers: ", sumOfSquare)
 ```

-## S.No 17 WAP to convert value to index
+## S.No 17 Write a program to convert value to index
 **Ans**
 ```javascript
 let vi = {a:2, c:4}